Pork Chop Suey

 • Celery: Thinly slice 2 celery ribs.

-• Onion: You can use any type of onion; I usually use yellow onion.
-Thinly slice it up.
+• Onion: You can use any type of onion; I usually use yellow onion, but white onion is good, too.
+Slice it up thinly.

 • Red Pepper: Cut 1 small red bell pepper into thin strips.